void-linux/xbps/README.md

 ### Usage instructions

-The xbps package includes the following utilities:
+The xbps package includes the following utilities (among others, not a complete list):

  * `xbps-create (1)`      - XBPS utility to create binary packages
  * `xbps-dgraph (1)`      - XBPS utility to generate dot(1) graphs